alpaka-group/llama/documentation/pages/user/mappings.rst

 create new trees out of the old ones while providing methods to translate tree coordinates from one tree to another.

-Best is to see this by an example.
-First of all the user domain needs to be represented as such an annotated tree, too.
+This is best demonstrated by an example.
+First of all the user domain needs to be represented as such an tree too.
 Let's assume a user domain of :math:`128 \times 64`:

 .. only:: html